opf/openproject/docs/development/development-environment/macos/README.md

 keywords: development setup macos
 ---

-# OpenProject development setup on Mac OS X
+# OpenProject development setup on macOS

 To develop OpenProject a setup similar to that for using OpenProject in production is needed.